-Engagement activity is already included within many of the Councils Service Plans and policies such as the ECDC Single Equality Scheme and Consultation Policy.
+Engagement and consultation activity is already included within many of the Council's Service Plans and policies such as the ECDC Single Equality Scheme.
 The Single Equality Scheme is the Council's commitment to meeting the duties placed upon us by the equality legislation.
 Specifically, this relates to the Equality Act 2010.
-Beyond the legal duties, the scheme sets out the Council's commitment to taking equality and human rights into account in everything we do, whether that's providing services to our local population, employing people, developing policies or communicating and involving people in our work.
+The Equality Act 2010 legally protects people from discrimination in the workplace and in wider society.
+A key measure in the Act - the public sector Equality Duty, ensures that all public bodies play their part in making society fairer by tackling discrimination.
+It means that the Council has to consider all individuals when carrying out their day-to-day work - in shaping policy, in delivering services and in relation to its own employees.
+Beyond the legal duties, the Council's Single Equality Scheme sets out the Council's commitment to taking equality and human rights into account in everything we do, whether that's providing services to our local population, employing people, developing policies or communicating and involving people in our work.
 An objective of the scheme is to broaden the Council's consultation processes and improve community engagement so that local residents and service users feel empowered to influence the way the Council's services are provided before priorities are agreed.
-The current and emerging Consultation Policy sets out the principles on which the Council will consult with local people and groups about its policies and services.